dafny-lang/dafny/docs/_includes/Types.md

 value of another field is initialized after that other field.
 It is an error if there are circular dependencies.

-This constructor sets each class field to an default value of the field's type if the field declaration has no initializer and to the value of the initializer expression if it does declare an initializer.
+This constructor sets each class field to a default value of the field's type if the field declaration has no initializer and to the value of the initializer expression if it does declare an initializer.
 For the purposes of proving Dafny programs